Car Accidents

 Service Why It Matters

-Case evaluation Confirms your injuries meet Florida's legal threshold
+Case evaluation Confirms injuries meet Florida's legal threshold

-Evidence gathering Builds proof of fault and damages
+Evidence gathering Builds proof of fault and the full scope of damages

-Expert coordination Brings in medical, economic, and crash experts
+Expert coordination Brings in medical, economic, and reconstruction specialists

-Legal filings and deadlines Keeps your case from getting tossed on a technicality
+Legal filings and deadlines Keeps your case from dismissal on a technicality

-Trial strategy Prepares to win in court if needed
+Trial strategy Prepares to litigate if the insurer won't settle fairly

 No Upfront Costs: The Contingency Model